 Damien P. Debecker is Associate Professor at the UCLouvain (Belgium), teaching physical chemistry, process engineering, principles of biorefining, and industrial waste treatment.
 His research group aims at developing new heterogeneous catalysts and biocatalysts, paving the way to the design of more sustainable chemical processes.
 At the interface between green chemistry, materials chemistry, biochemistry and chemical engineering, his expertise lies in the preparation of innovative solid (bio)catalysts and in their evaluation in relevant reaction conditions.
 Catalyst preparation methods include the aerosol-assisted sol-gel, emulsion-templating, non-hydrolytic sol-gel, colloidal methods, enzyme immobilization.
 Targeted applications cover biomass upgrading, volatile organic compounds total oxidation, biocatalyzed organic synthesis, CO2 methanation, olefin metathesis, etc.

 Prof. André Ricardo Fajardo is graduated in Chemistry (2007), M.Sc.
 (2009) and Ph.D.
 (2013) degrees in Chemistry at Maringá State University (Brazil).
 Ph.D. with a sandwich period at CERMAV (Grenoble-France, 2012-2013).
 Currently, he is Professor at Universidade Federal Pelotas (Brazil).
 Research-leader in the Laboratory of Technology and Development of Composites and Polymeric Materials (LaCoPol).
-He is the author of approximate 50 papers with IF and his main research interests include polymer chemistry, polymeric biomaterials, polymeric composites, natural polymers, hydrogels, and absorbent materials.
+He is the author of more than 80 papers with IF and his main research interests include polymer chemistry, polymeric biomaterials, polymeric composites, natural polymers, hydrogels, and absorbent materials.